Hunga Tonga–Hunga Haʻapai: December 2021–January 2022 eruption

 Two people were killed in Peru and two fishermen were injured in San Gregorio, California.
 Four deaths were confirmed in Tonga, including a British woman whose body was found after she went missing when the tsunami struck.
 According to a report in the journal Geophysical Research Letters, while comparable to other volcanic eruptions on some measures, the 2022 Hunga Tonga–Hunga Haʻapai eruption sent unprecedented amounts of water vapor into the stratosphere.
 On 15 January a satellite radar survey showed that most of the island had been destroyed, and only small parts remained.
 These included remnants of Hunga Tonga and Hunga Haʻapai.
-A survey of the caldera by a remote operated vehicle in August 2022 found continuing signs of volcanic activity.
+A survey of the caldera by a remotely operated vehicle in August 2022 found continuing signs of volcanic activity.

 In August 2022, a NASA report on the January 2022 eruption of Hunga Tonga–Hunga Haʻapai stated, "The huge amount of water vapor hurled into the atmosphere, as detected by NASA's Microwave Limb Sounder, The excess water vapor injected by the Tonga volcano... could remain in the stratosphere for several years... may have a small, temporary warming effect... would not be enough to noticeably exacerbate climate change effects."
 Later it was found that the excess water vapor from the 2022 eruption would remain in the stratosphere for about 8 years, and help making the 2023 ozone hole one of the largest and most persistent in history.
 In addition, research suggests that the water vapor could influence winter weather across the globe for several years.

 A study published in AGU Advances, led by Ruoxi Li of the University of Science and Technology of China, showed that the eruption generated primary gravity waves which in turn led to secondary gravity waves that disrupted the orbits of satellites and even affected GPS signals.

 The Global Facility for Disaster Reduction and Recovery reported that 600 buildings including 300 homes were damaged or destroyed by the tsunami.
 The Ministry of Finance estimated the agricultural damage was T$17.3 million (US$7.38 million).
 The World Bank revealed that 85% of the population was affected by the volcanic eruption and the subsequent tsunami.
 Damage was amounted to be T$421 million (US$182 million) — about 36.4% of Tonga's gross domestic product.